Your Mindfulness Toolkit for Easing Anxiety, Post-Traumatic-Stress, and Perfectionism.

 Squeeze the Lemon.

 This is a shortened version of a progressive muscle relaxation exercise, where we self-soothe by tensing and releasing our muscles.
-The Squeeze the Lemon technique is short and sweet, and can be done anywhere.
+The Squeeze the Lemon technique is short and sweet, and can be done discreetly.

 How to Squeeze the Lemon

 Imagine you are holding a lemon in each hand.
 Grip them tightly.
 So tightly that your fists ball up and arms tense up.
-Imagine trying to squeeze every last drop out of those lemons.
+Imagine trying to squeeze every last drop of juice out of those lemons.
 When you are sure that every last drop is out, slowly, very slowly, release your fists.
 Open them up and let your fingers unfurl.
 Notice how they feel.
 Light?
 Tingly?
 Something else?
 Give your fingers a little shake or flutter if needed.
 Repeat as desired.

 Body Scan.

-How to do a Body Scan meditation
+How to do a Body Scan brief meditation

 Do this standing or sitting.
 Eyes open or closed.
 Begin by taking three deep, slow breaths.
 Bring your attention to your body.
 Begin at your head.
 Notice how it feels.
-Any sensations, does it feel busy with thoughts?
-Heave or light?
+Any sensations; does it feel busy with thoughts?
+Heavy or light?
 Warm or cool?
 Tense or relaxed?
 Tired?
 Notice any shifts.
 Do this all the way down your body - down to your throat, chest, arms and fingers, stomach, hips, pelvis, legs, toes.
 You can touch, wiggle or shift any body parts as you notice them.
 If your attention is drawn to your thoughts simply draw your attention back to your breathing and body.

 Attend to these body parts with curiosity, not judgement.
 Just notice.

-Take a Mindful Walk.
+Take a Mindful Walk or Roll.